 Because manufacturers have had only limited experience with natural gas engines, it is difficult to accurately estimate their future costs.
 Current estimates suggest natural gas trucks have very high up-front costs, anywhere from about $35,000 to $100,000 more than comparable diesel trucks.
 Nonetheless, natural gas trucks can still make economic sense under plausible, albeit optimistic, scenarios—by providing payback periods that might be acceptable to truck buyers, for example.
 (Payback refers to the amount of time it takes to repay the upfront investment cost through future energy savings.)
 For example, payback periods can be less than 5 years if natural gas truck purchasers don’t apply very large discount rates to their future fuel cost savings and if the fuel price differential between natural gas and diesel exceeds $1.50 per gallon (price differentials in recent years have most often been in the $0.50 to $1.00 per gallon equivalent range).

 In short, natural gas-fueled heavy-duty trucks could, under certain conditions, become a good deal for society in terms of reducing oil and local pollution emissions with reasonable cost-effectiveness, though they help only modestly with GHG emissions.
 What could derail the promise of NGVs?
-Regulations to control water pollution associated with recovering gas shale could raise costs and make gas shale uneconomic.
+Regulations to control water pollution associated with recovering gas from shale could raise costs and make shale production uneconomic.
 In addition, we have ignored safety concerns with LNG.
 Such concerns could discourage construction of refueling stations and the widespread use of LNG-fueled trucks more generally.